top of page

 • We paid $500 towards the funeral of the child of a 100% disabled Veteran who did not have adequate funding to pay for a respectable funeral and burial.

-• We purchased 82nd Airborne Division medals of accomplishment to present to North Carolina JROTC students who performed outstanding support to our Veterans throughout the state of NC.
+• We purchased 82nd Airborne Division medals of accomplishment to present to North Carolina JROTC students who provided outstanding support to our Veterans throughout NC.

 • We have “adopted” numerous deployed platoons of Soldiers from Fort Bragg over the past several years, and provided them with periodic care packages during their deployments to Afghanistan, Iraq, and Syria.

-• We purchased a new recliner to a needy, disabled Veteran who had half his tongue and parts of his throat removed.
-This provided this Veteran with a comfortable environment until his recent death.
+• We purchased a new recliner for a needy, disabled Veteran who had half his tongue and parts of his throat removed.
+This provided the Veteran with a comfortable environment until his recent death.

-• We assisted with funeral expenses for a 101 year old Paratrooper Veteran who made all 4 combat jumps with the 82nd Airborne Division in World War II.
+• We assisted with funeral expenses for a 101-year-old Paratrooper Veteran who made all 4 combat jumps with the 82nd Airborne Division in World War II.
 Without our help, this Veteran and American hero would not have had the funeral he so richly deserved.
-We also coordinated an 18 man funeral detail that was provided by the 82nd Airborne Division to ensure he received full military honors.
+We also coordinated an 18-man funeral detail from the 82nd Airborne Division to ensure he received full military honors.

-• We provided donations to Fort Bragg to assist young enlisted families who were impacted by various hurricanes over the last 2 years.
-These funds replaced food items that were lost during power outages, as well as assisting with non-insured losses during the flooding.
+• We donated to Fort Bragg to assist young enlisted families affected by various hurricanes over the last 2 years.
+These funds replaced food items lost during power outages and assisted with non-insured losses from flooding.

-• We assisted an Airborne veteran in Texas who was impacted by the super hard freeze in early 2021, and had his pipes freeze and burst.
-He has 4 young children and cash-strapped.
+• We assisted an Airborne veteran in Texas who was impacted by the severe freeze in early 2021, with his pipes freezing and bursting.
+He has 4 young children and is cash-strapped.
 We paid for his entire repair bill.

-• We assisted financially in making a vehicle payment of a 100% disabled Veteran who the Veterans Administration erroneously reduced to 10%.
-We also worked with the VA to rectify the mistake, however it took 3 months to rectify and the disabled veteran would have had his only vehicle repossessed had we not provided help.
+• We assisted financially in making a vehicle payment for a 100% disabled Veteran who the Veterans Administration erroneously reduced to 10%.
+We also worked with the VA to rectify the mistake; however, it took 3 months to resolve, and the disabled veteran would have had his only vehicle repossessed had we not intervened.

 73482559_3763716300320933_4148046360408489984_n.jpg